-5.0 Determining if a MCC has Occurred while the Roll is in Force
+5. Determining the impact on value if a MCC has occurred

-- 5.1 The information collected should be considered along with relevant case law, to allow a decision to be made on whether there has been a MCC. - 5.2 If a change of circumstances has occurred, it does not necessarily follow that value is impacted. - 5.3 Generally re-fitting works will not impact on an entry in the Valuation Roll unless they are of a scale and nature which have a material impact on the value of the property.
-Tenants may also re-fit comparatively valued subjects and continue to pay rent during that period. - 5.4 Tenants may lease properties which are in a shell state and there is a clear demand and value for such subjects.
-Whilst the total cost of the project should be considered it should not be determinative as to whether the works are material and affecting value. - 5.5 If fitting out is removed, reference should be made to rental/cost evidence and analysis, and a check done to establish whether additions have been made for fitting out.
+- 5.1.
+The information collected should be considered along with relevant case law, to allow a decision to be made on whether there has been a MCC. - 5.2.
+If a change of circumstances has occurred, it does not necessarily follow that value is impacted. - 5.3.
+If returned to a shell state, reference should be made to rental/cost evidence and analysis, and a check done to establish whether additions have been made for fitting out.
 Where an addition has been made for fit out, the valuation may be reduced to remove any value associated with the fit out.
-The description of the subject may need to be reviewed. - 5.6 Where re-fitting takes place and the works are of such significance/over an extensive period of time and a change of value is merited after reviewing the tone evidence, consideration needs to be given to the level of that change.
-Local VAC decisions may assist a valuer in estimating an appropriate adjustment if there is a lack of any comparative evidence available.
-The LVAC have held that a subject undergoing alteration and improvement continues to have value..